 Equity awards granted on or after June 3, 2015 are not subject to automatic "single trigger" vesting acceleration upon a Change in Control.
-If within two years following a change in control, an NEO's service with the Company or any of its affiliates is involuntarily terminated by the Company or any of its affiliates for any reason other than Cause or as a result of Disability or death, or pursuant to an NEO's Good Reason termination right (which terms have the meanings assigned to them in the applicable NEO's employment arrangements or the applicable equity award agreement), all outstanding equity awards granted to such NEO that have not theretofore vested shall immediately vest and become exercisable, and all restrictions on such equity awards shall immediately lapse.
+If within up to two years, in the discretion of the administrator of the Company's shareholder-approved employee equity compensation plan, following a change in control, an NEO's service with the Company or any of its affiliates is involuntarily terminated by the Company or any of its affiliates for any reason other than Cause or as a result of Disability or death or pursuant to an NEO's Good Reason termination right (which terms have the meanings assigned to them in the applicable NEO's employment arrangements or the applicable equity award agreement), all outstanding equity awards granted to such NEO that have not theretofore vested shall immediately vest and become exercisable, and all restrictions on such equity awards shall immediately lapse.